-This is a challenge that Rachel has embraced with enthusiasm and determination.
-She has spent countless hours meeting with officials, individual constituents, government agencies and community organisations.
-She also undertook a study tour to New York City to meet with various officials and agencies to broaden her knowledge and perspective on the issues that face Adelaide and her Shadow Minister portfolios.
+Rachel embraced this challenge with enthusiasm and determination and spent countless hours meeting with officials, individual constituents, government agencies and community organisations.
+She also undertook a study tour to New York City to meet with various officials and agencies to broaden her knowledge and perspective on the issues that face her electorate of Adelaide and her shadow ministerial portfolios.

-Rachel is determined to be a driving force of positive change in opposition to the Labor Government and to strongly advocate for constituents of the Adelaide electorate and all South Australians.
+Rachel won the seat of Adelaide again at the 2018 State Election and was proud to be appointed as Minister for Child Protection in the Marshall Liberal Government.
+Rachel is determined to be a driving force of positive change and to strongly advocate for constituents of the Adelaide electorate and all South Australians.